In a multithreaded process on a single processor, the processor can switch execution resources between threads, resulting in concurrent execution.

 Synchronization allows you to control program flow and access to shared data for concurrently executing threads.

-The three synchronization models are mutex locks, condition variables, and semaphores.
+The four synchronization models are mutex locks, read/write locks, condition variables, and semaphores.